Henry Wellesley, 3rd Earl Cowley: Career

 He attended Eton College between 1880 and 1881.

 He was a Captain in the Wiltshire Regiment and gained the rank of Lieutenant in 1893 in the Royal Gloucestershire Hussars.
 Upon his father's death in 1895, he became the third Earl Cowley.
 Between 1899 and 1900, Lord Cowley fought in the Boer War with the Imperial Yeomanry.

 He held the office of Justice of the Peace for Wiltshire.

 Personal life

+In 1888 he was sued for breach of promise by the actress and Gaiety Girl Phyllis Broughton.
+The case was settled for £2,500.
+His lawyers emphasised that the ending of the engagement was not related to the actress's character.

-On 17 December 1889, he was married to Lady Violet Nevill, at St George's Church in Hanover Square, London. the daughter of William Nevill, 1st Marquess of Abergavenny and the former Caroline Vanden-Bempde-Johnstone (a daughter of Sir John Vanden-Bempde-Johnstone, 2nd Baronet).
+On 17 December 1889, at St George's Church in Hanover Square, Westminster, he was married to Lady Violet Nevill, the daughter of William Nevill, 1st Marquess of Abergavenny, and the former Caroline Vanden-Bempde-Johnstone (a daughter of Sir John Vanden-Bempde-Johnstone, 2nd Baronet).
 Before she divorced him on 2 February 1897 alleging "misconduct", they were the parents of one son: